Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Modeling Information Diffusion and Network Structure

-Given the partially observed network structure matrix $\mathbf{\acute{G}}$ and information diffusion matrix $\mathbf{\acute{C}}$, our goal is to recover the non-observed links of a network by estimating matrix $\mathbf{\hat{G}}$ and obtain the approximated hit time of unobserved users of the network who are interacting hiddenly in diffusion processes with discovering matrix $\mathbf{\hat{C}}$.
+\textbf{Goal:} Recover the non-observed links of a network by estimating matrix $\mathbf{\hat{G}}$ and obtain the approximated hit time of unobserved users of the network who are interacting hiddenly in diffusion processes with discovering matrix $\mathbf{\hat{C}}$.